 When we consciously marry our thoughts with a heightened state of elevated emotion, such as joy or gratitude.
 Once we can embrace that new emotion and we get more excited, we’re bathing our body in the neurochemistry that would be present if that future event were actually happening.
-We’re giving our body a taste of the future experience.
-So our brain and body begin to believe they’re actually living in the new experience in the present moment.
+We’re giving our bodies a taste of the future experience.
+So our brain and body begin to believe they’re actually living in a new experience in the present moment.

 So it makes sense that we should concentrate not merely on avoiding negative emotions, like fear and anger, but also on consciously cultivating heartfelt, positive emotions, such as gratitude, joy, excitement, inspiration, trust, appreciation, kindness, compassion and empowerment, to give us every advantage in maximizing our results.

 Gratitude is one of the most powerful emotions.
-It teaches our body emotionally that the event we’re grateful for has already happened, because we usually give thanks after a desirable event has occurred.
+It teaches our body emotionally that the event we’re grateful for has already happened because we usually give thanks after a desirable event has occurred.
 Gratitude, therefore, is the ultimate state of receivership.

 Realize that at the beginning of attempting to change your brain, it’s going to be uncomfortable, you’ll certainly face some degree of resistance from your brain and body.
-Think of it like throwing yourself into water without knowing how to swim – your brain either adapts and figures something out or your drown.
+Think of it like throwing yourself into the water without knowing how to swim – your brain either adapts and figures something out or you drown.

 However, that feeling that discomfort is actually the biological, neurological, chemical, and even genetic death of the old self.
 Some people call this experience the dark night of the soul.
 It’s the phoenix igniting itself and burning to ashes.
 The old self has to die for a new one to be reborn.
-Of course that feels uncomfortable, sometimes even painful.
+Of course, that feels uncomfortable, sometimes even painful.

 Remember when you make a decision to change a belief or perception about yourself or your life, you have to do it with a level of energy or intensity that creates an inner experience that’s greater than the past experience.
-The moment this new experience becomes greater than the old one is the moment the past biologically no longer exist.
+The moment this new experience becomes greater than the old one is the moment the past biologically no longer exists.

 How we assign meaning to what we do or what happens to us matters.
-If we assign meaning or conscious intention to an action, the result is amplified.
+If we assign meaning or conscious intention to action, the result is amplified.

 What we’re telling ourselves on a daily basis is what has meaning to us.
 And if our present knowledge is based on our own conclusions from past experiences, then without any new knowledge, we’ll always keep creating the outcome that’s equal to our past.
 But when we change our meaning and change our intention we change the results.

 We may not be able to control all the elements in our outer world, but how we assign meaning to those experiences includes a barrage of physical, mental, emotional, and chemical responses also affect many aspects of our inner world.
-Our beliefs, our perceptions on how we interact with our external environment have an influence on our internal environment.
+Our beliefs, and our perceptions of how we interact with our external environment have an influence on our internal environment.
 We could say that meaning is continually affecting the neural structures that influence who we are on the microscopic level, which then influences who we are on the macroscopic level.